Destination Playground: Barretto Point Park in the South Bronx

 Paved pathways begin at the entrance and continue throughout the park, making it a great place for a jog, bike ride or stroll.
 There are open grassy areas perfect for playing catch or lounging, a small sandy beach where you can walk right up to the water (no swimming allowed, as if we need to tell you not to jump in the East River), and in the warmer months visitors can catch live entertainment at the riverside amphitheater.
 (My own kids put on quite the amateur show there when we last visited.)
 No dogs are allowed in the park and barbecuing is prohibited, however there are picnic tables.
 It's best to bring your own spread since, aside from the occasional food truck, there aren't any restaurants or stores nearby.

 In summer, Barretto Point Park is home to the Floating Pool Lady, a seven-lane pool on a docked barge.
 Take the gangplank up to the facility and enjoy all the standard amenities including locker rooms, bathrooms and a pool house, right on the water.
-The Floating Pool opens for the season on Thursday, June 28 and is accessible seven days a week through Labor Day 11am-7pm.
 You can also register for free swim lessons at the pool.

-Barretto Point Park is home to many annual neighborhood celebrations, notably the Fish Parade and Summer Festival and the Hunts Point American Indian Native Festival, both coming up this Saturday, June 16.
+Barretto Point Park is home to many annual neighborhood celebrations, notably the Fish Parade and Summer Festival and the Hunts Point American Indian Native Festival.
 It's one of our top free June festivals and features colorful costumes, cultural performances, and hands-on science and art activities.

 Barretto Point Park is located at Viele Avenue between Tiffany and Barretto Streets.
 Take the 6 train to Hunts Point Avenue and walk (for a long time) or grab the BX6 bus to Halleck Street-Hunts Point Avenue.